remix-run/remix/docs/tutorials/jokes.md

 ![Newly created joke displayed](/jokes-tutorial/img/new-joke-created.png)

 Hooray!
 How cool is that?
 No `useEffect` or `useAnything` hooks.
-Just a form, and an async function to process the submission.
+It is a form, and an async function to process the submission.
 Pretty cool.
 You can definitely still do all that stuff if you wanted to, but why would you?
 This is really nice.

 Another thing you'll notice is that when we were redirected to the joke's new page, it was there!
 But we didn't have to think about updating the cache at all.
 Remix handles invalidating the cache for us automatically.
 You don't have to think about it. _That_ is cool 😎